rafavzqz/geopdes/geopdes/README.txt

     In the paper we give an explanation of the architecture, the design and the main features of the code.
 This paper can be seen as brief user's guide.

+ * For hierarchical B-splines, we suggest to read the paper

+      E.M.
+Garau and R. Vazquez.
+      Algorithms for the implementation of adaptive isogeometric methods using hierarchical splines,
+      IMATI Report Series, 16-08 (2016).

  * All the functions in GeoPDEs contain a detailed description, that can be accessed with "help <function_name>".
 You can see a list of all the functions in the package, typing in the Octave prompt: